 Sensitivity analysis retaining only trials at low summary risk of bias moved effect sizes towards the null (RR 1.0) for all LCn3 primary outcomes except arrhythmias, but for most ALA outcomes, effect sizes moved to suggest protection.
 LCn3 funnel plots suggested that adding in missing studies/results would move effect sizes towards null for most primary outcomes.
 There were no dose or duration effects in subgrouping or meta-regression.

-There was no evidence that increasing LCn3 or ALA altered serious adverse events, adiposity or lipids, although LCn3 slightly reduced triglycerides and increased HDL.
-ALA probably reduces HDL (high- or moderate-quality evidence).
+There was no evidence that increasing LCn3 or ALA altered serious adverse events, adiposity or lipids, except LCn3 reduced triglycerides by ~15% in a dose-dependant way (high-quality evidence).